December 16, 2013.

 “I’ve been interested in optics since I was a graduate student,” she says, pulling a beautiful, hand-carved brass telescope from a box on a shelf above her desk.
 It’s engraved with a Leonardo da Vinci motto, “saper vedere,” which means “knowing how to see.”
 That was her mechanical instrumentation instructor’s motto, and she made the scope herself as a diversion from long nights earning her Ph.D. at Yale University.

 Martin and her own students recently snared the December cover of the journal Structure with their trailblazing findings on how cataracts form at the molecular level.
 They discovered that so-called “chaperone” proteins grab onto mutant crystallin proteins in our eyes and hang on for dear life, stopping them from clumping together.

 The problem is that human eyes have a finite number of these valuable chaperones.
 Once they’re used up, the mutant or damaged proteins begin to aggregate and cloud our vision.
 Now that her group has exposed the nuts and bolts of cataract creation and prevention, Martin is hopeful that organic chemists can latch onto the work and replicate the chaperone process via medicated eye solutions or artificial lenses.

-“That’s the dream, and this is a big step,” said Rachel Martin, UC Irvine associate professor of chemistry and co-author of a paper featured on the December cover of the journal Structure.
-“Understanding the molecular mechanism of what goes wrong in the eye that leads to a cataract could lead to the development of better treatment options, including more sophisticated artificial lenses and drugs.”
+“That’s the dream, and this is a big step,” says the associate professor of chemistry.
+“Understanding the molecular mechanism of what goes wrong in the eye that causes a cataract could lead to the development of better treatment options.”